BaoBao0926/Paper_reproducing/README.md

   U-Net is used in segmentation task.
 The architecture is relatively simple, therefore suitable for new begineers to start learning how to deal with segmentation task.

   It is used in medical field at first.
 I see a explanation that because the structure of medical images is constraint, relatively shallower model may work better.
+As for now, most segmentation model as least in the medical images, all models are based on the U-Net.

    Paper: [U-Net-Based medical image segmentation](https://ncbi.longhoe.net/pmc/articles/PMC9033381/)